prateek0809/Iris_Prediction_using_ML/README.md

    pip install -r requirements.txt
    ```

-5. **Explore the Jupyter Notebook**: Open the provided Jupyter Notebook (`iris_prediction.ipynb`) to follow the step-by-step guide.
+5. **Explore the Jupyter Notebook**: Open the provided Jupyter Notebook (`iris_Prediction.ipynb`) to follow the step-by-step guide.
 The notebook explains each stage of the machine-learning pipeline, making it easy for you to learn and experiment.

 6. **Run the Code**: Execute the cells in the notebook sequentially.
 Feel free to modify and experiment with the code to deepen your understanding.